getify/You-Dont-Know-JS/scope-closures/apB.md

 We can see that in saving the repeated calls, we improve computation speed (in some cases, by a dramatic amount).
 But this usage of closure is making an explicit trade-off that you should be very aware of.

 The trade-off is memory.
 We're essentially growing our cache (in memory) unboundedly.
-If the functions in question were called many millions of times with unique inputs, we'd be chewing up a lot of memory.
-This can definitely be worth the expense, but only if we think it's likely to see the repetition of common inputs so that we're often taking advantage of the cache.
+If the functions in question were called many millions of times with mostly unique inputs, we'd be chewing up a lot of memory.
+This can definitely be worth the expense, but only if we think it's likely we see repetition of common inputs so that we're taking advantage of the cache.

-If every single call will have a unique input, and the cache is essentially never *used* to any benefit, this is an inappropriate technique that wastes memory.
+If most every call will have a unique input, and the cache is essentially never *used* to any benefit, this is an inappropriate technique to employ.

 It also might be a good idea to have a more sophisticated caching approach, such as an LRU (least recently used) cache, that limits its size; as it runs up to the limit, an LRU evicts the values that are... well, least recently used!